Vegan Food in Taipei || Discover The Best Vegan Eats

 我吃素 (wǒ chī sù)

-This phase is used commonly in Taiwan – although, it can have different meanings.
-There is no real way Taiwanese people differ between vegan and vegetarian in practice; hence the mix-up sometimes.
+This phase is used commonly in Taipei – although, it can have different meanings.
+There is no real way local people differ between vegan and vegetarian in practice; hence the mix-up sometimes.

 There is a word for ‘vegan’ that’s 全素 (quán sù) which means ‘completely vegetarian’ but still, there is confusion as to what this actually entails.